-The following sections provide detail of the calculation of the carbon burdens and benefits associated with the ERF.
+Sections 3.1.1 to 3.1.3 provide detail of the calculation of the carbon burdens and benefit associated with the ERF.
 Unless otherwise specified, all values presented are on an annual basis.

 3.1.1 Waste Throughput and Composition